-The Best Food and Drink in Maryland
+The Best Things to Eat and Drink in Maryland

 When you ask someone what the best food in Maryland is, everyone’s go-to answer is the blue crab.
 Encrusted in Old Bay Seasoning, steamed, sautéed, or crafted into a cake, blue crab from Maryland has adopted many forms.
 However, there are more delicacies than that to enjoy in Maryland — if you know where to look.
-We’ve rounded up the best of the state’s eats as part of our first annual guide to the best food and drink in every state.
+We’ve rounded up the best of the state’s eats as part of our second annual guide to the best food and drink in every state.

-Chesapeake Bay has been used for commercial fishing since the mid-1800s.
+The Chesapeake Bay has been used for commercial fishing since the mid-1800s.
 As a result, Maryland has become a hub for fantastic seafood and other local eats.
 Local farmers offer a wide variety of fruits and vegetables, adding a fresh spin to restaurant dishes.

 As a result, Maryland’s cuisine has a lot to offer in terms of flavor and experience.
 Want to find a destination with a stellar cold beer and a world-class crab cake to make the trip worth your while?
 Head to Maryland.